April 6, 2020 Counter-Strike: Global Offensive has broken yet another record

 There doesn’t seem to be any way to stop the growth of Counter-Strike: Global Offence at the minute.
-Valve’s timeless shooter, which has seen a meteoric rise in its player count over the last couple of months, has broken the all-time record for players yet again, reaching the one million peak player count for the first time in the game’s eight year history.
+Valve’s timeless shooter, which has seen a meteoric rise in its player count over the last couple of months, has broken the all-time record for players yet again, reaching well beyond the one million peak player count.

 But while it’s great to see the CS:GO ecosystem flourishing, there is, sadly, a downside.
 According to Nors3, a sharp increase in the number of VAC bans has been recorded.